-Ground Beef Price Per kg Canada 2026: Why We Put It Back
+Ground Beef Price Per Kg Canada 2026: What You’re Paying Now

 Priya stands in the meat aisle at the No Frills on Dundas, holding a family pack of lean ground beef in both hands like it’s something fragile.
 The sticker says $38.47.
 She puts it back.
 She picks up a smaller tray, 450 grams, and reads $8.60.
 She does the math in her head, tries to figure out how many tacos that actually makes for four people, and feels something close to embarrassment when she puts that one back too.
 She pulls out her phone, opens the Flipp app, and starts scrolling through flyers for the third time this week.